 London’s Keralan and Tamil restaurants are largely located in Tooting, East Ham and Wembley.

 One of the first Keralan restaurants to open in London, Das Sreedharan’s cosy classic was a game changer: it put regional Indian, particularly south Indian vegetarian, food on the map.
-Critics raved about it for years; and it spawned a mini-chain.
+Critics raved about it for years; and it spawned a second offering in Soho.
 This original Stoke Newington branch is the best-loved.
 All the classics are present and correct, such as beetroot pachadi, mango and green banana curry, black-eye bean curry, and tamarind rice.
 Don’t miss the crunchy pre-meal snacks.

 Rasa N16, 55 Stoke Newington Church Street, N16 OAR.